The Quantum Disciple

 "A woman should learn in quietness and full submission.
 I do not permit a woman to teach or to assume authority over a man; she must be quiet."
 (1 Timothy 2:11–12, NIV [E])

-Historical Log [C]: The 1984 SBC Resolution on Ordination and the Role of Women stated: "We encourage the service of women in all aspects of church life and work other than pastoral functions and leadership roles entailing ordination."
-This position was reaffirmed in the Baptist Faith and Message 2000, responding to what was viewed as a "Progressive Overwrite" of the pastoral office.
-By anchoring the office in 1 Timothy 2, the SBC treats the gender gate as a hardware specification rather than a cultural patch.
+History [C]: The 1984 SBC Resolution on Ordination and the Role of Women stated: "We encourage the service of women in all aspects of church life and work other than pastoral functions and leadership roles entailing ordination."
+This was reaffirmed in the Baptist Faith and Message 2000, in response to moves to open the pastoral office to women.
+The SBC grounds the office in 1 Timothy 2, treating the male-only requirement as a biblical standard, not a cultural custom.

-A major friction point in the audit is the application of Galatians 3:28.
+A major point of debate is how to apply Galatians 3:28.

 3.3 THE "MATTER MATTERS" APPLICATION [I]